akrzemi1/__sandbox__/string_view_ctor.md

 ## 5. Acknowledgements

-Jorg Brown and Ashley Hedberg devoted their time to explain in detail the use cases for null-aware `string_view`, which mhelped improve the discussion in this paper.
+Ashley Hedberg and Jorg Brown devoted their time to explain in detail the use cases for null-aware `string_view`, which helped improve the discussion in this paper.

-Tomasz Kamiński offered a number of suggestions that improved the quality of the paper.
+Tomasz Kamiński offered a number of useful suggestions that improved the quality of the paper.